wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 mn_deactivate abc...def
 ```

 Use this for planned maintenance or temporary removal from the active set.
-To re-enter the active set run `mn_activate` again (the attestation threshold must still be met).
+To re-enter the active set run `mn_activate` again.

 ### `mn_revoke <mn_id_hex>`